randyf333/AI-ApplicationsProject/README.md

  [ 1888   283 16460  1578]\
  [ 2108   569  6448 11083]]

-Looking at the initial results of our three models, **XGBoost** and **Attention Based Neural Network** had similar macro-f1 scores at 0.71 while **Random Forest** had a macro-f1 score of 0.52.
-These results were not unexpected, as **XGBoost** excels at structued and tabular data compared to **Random Forest** and an **Attention Based Neural Network** is a very powerful architecture.
-However the **Attention Based Neural Network** took substantially longer to run compared to the **XGBoost** model.
 Given these results, we decided to focus on improving our XGBoost model's performance as described in the modeling section.
 To do so, we created a parameter sweep using Wandb for analysis to try and find the optimal parameters for our XGBoost model given our dataset.
 However, after running through the sweep the accuracy of the model did not dramatically increase, instead hovering around 0.72.
 The results of our sweeps are shown in the following graphs:

 ![f1-weighted graph](https://github.com/randyf333/AI-ApplicationsProject/blob/main/visualizations/Screenshot%202025-12-09%20154023.png)
 ![f1-macro graph](https://github.com/randyf333/AI-ApplicationsProject/blob/main/visualizations/Screenshot%202025-12-09%20154119.png)